capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/use-case-descriptions.md

    - Question
    - Party/Room code

-3. The user is prompted with a question.
+3. The users are prompted with a question.

 4. The timer begins to tick down.